 The truth is that nobody goes into a leadership role planning to micromanage their team.
 Very few would admit, even self-critically, to doing it.
 While the behaviour can stem from having to deal with a difficult employee, it is also often the result of anxiety on the part of the manager, especially if they have people above them judging their performance.
 A team's output reflects heavily on its leader, after all.
 For others, it's an extension of their desire to be in charge.

 The effects of workplace distrust

-Paul J. Zak, one of the researchers from the Trust and Growth study, went on to publish an article in Harvard Business Review entitled, “The Neuroscience of Trust,” discussing the importance of trust in the workplace:
+Paul J. Zak, one of the researchers from this study, continued to spend years studying the concept of trust.
+He went on to publish an article in Harvard Business Review entitled, "The Neuroscience of Trust," discussing the importance of trust in the workplace:

 'Employees in high-trust organizations are more productive, have more energy at work, collaborate better with their colleagues, and stay with their employers longer than people working at low-trust companies.
 They also suffer less chronic stress and are happier with their lives, and these factors fuel stronger performance.'

 According to Zak, this was the statistical breakdown of his findings: Compared with people at low-trust companies, people at high-trust companies reported 74% less stress, 106% more energy at work, 50% higher productivity, 13% fewer sick days, 76% more engagement, 29% more satisfaction with their lives, and 40% less burnout.

 Stress is one of the most prevalent issues in the workplace today, both for executives and employees.
 And if the employer doesn't trust their staff, it follows that they will struggle to gain loyalty from their team.
 So if distrust is such a huge factor in productivity, how can we tackle it?